JoshuaNow/JoshuaNow/README.md

 -   💬  Ask me about motorcycles, video games and sports

 -   ⚡  Fun fact: I used to play for a MLS sub - 16 team in California.

+-  You can download my resume here :<a href=https://github.com/JoshuaNow/JoshuaNow/files/7166386/JoshuaLopezResume.pdf > Download My resume </a>
+- You can visit my portfolio page here : <a href=https://joshuanow.github.io/ > My portfolio </a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">